Migrating from Zenoh v0.5.x Rust API to Zenoh v0.6.x Rust API

 Querying

-operation has been replaced by a get
+The query operation has been replaced by a get operation.

-as single parameter instead of a key expression and a predicate.
+It now accepts any type that implements TryInto<Selector> as single parameter instead of a key expression and a predicate.

 Finer configuration is performed with the help of a builder pattern.

-by default returns a flume::Receiver<Reply>
+Note: get by default returns a flume::Receiver<Reply>.

-Replies can be accessed through flume recv
+Replies can be accessed through flume recv and recv_async operations.

-It is possible to access replies through a callback by calling the callback
+It is possible to access replies through a callback by calling the callback function on the get builder.

 zenoh-net v0.5.x